Top 10: Rubbish things about running

 This one applies to guys and girls.
 I’m not sure of the science but you typically seem to have to run a ‘fair way’ and be sweating.
 Seems more of a winter thing.

-Vaseline or Sudocrem (baby stuff) normally is a great preventative stuff.
-But you forget, of course, to apply it from time-to-time.
+Vaseline or Sudocrem (baby stuff) normally is a great preventative measure.
+But you forget, of course, to apply it from time to time.

 People tend not to point and stare but it’s best to avoid the embarrassment.
 Maybe that’s a UK thing?
 I’ve seen someone suffer from the more-than-banked-on-fart whilst running.
 No one pointed and started (well I stared, I guess).
 Maybe I just don’t stare at nipples enough?

 Was that 10?
 Lost count.
 I’m sure you can think of more…see/add below::